DragonsDom/website/value4value.md

 The Dragons do not charge for your use of House Services, however - we are the ones who pay for them, maintain them, and are responsible for them!

 Instead we ask that you provide "Value for Value".
-Whatever benefit YOU perceive that you received from using the house, you can give back as much benefit (to the house, or users of the house) as YOU decide.
+Whatever amount of benefit YOU perceive from using the house, you may give back as YOU decide.

-Do NOT offer cash or favours to Dragons directly.
-Instead you may purchase items, perform services, or [donate to the House Fund](https://getalby.com/p/dragonsdom).
+Dragons cannot accept personal cash or favours.
+The Value you provide (Tasks, Items, [donations](https://getalby.com/p/dragonsdom)) must be for the benefit of ALL users of the house.
+Examples are provided below, and all ideas are welcome!

+Together we can make Dragons Dom a springboard for those arriving to, returning to, or on holiday from, Liberland.

-## Services ANYONE can provide:
+## Tasks ANYONE can provide:

 - Collect grey water from the fountain by the roundabout
 - Bring wood, for winter